-What courses should I take?
+- Which courses should I take?

-How can I be sure that I have registered for the correct version of Models of Critical Inquiry?
+- How can I be sure that I have registered for the correct version of Models of Critical Inquiry?

-Should I take both required courses this first term or only one of them?
+- Should I take both required courses this first term, or only one of them?

-What if my form of financial aid requires me to carry a specific amount of credit?
+- What if my form of financial aid requires me to carry a specific amount of credit?

-When is orientation?
+- When is orientation?

-What does orientation cover?
+- What does orientation cover?

-How do I prepare for the orientation?
+- How do I prepare for orientation?

-When and where will the residency take place?
+- When and where will the residency take place?

-What will the residency cover?
+- What will the residency cover?

-How do I prepare for the residency?
+- How do I prepare for the residency?

-Most students begin the Master of Arts program in Liberal Studies with the first two required courses: Seminar in Liberal Studies and Models of Critical Inquiry.
+Most students begin the Master of Arts in Liberal Studies with the first two required courses: Seminar in Liberal Studies and Models of Critical Inquiry.

+Models of Critical Inquiry is designed to help you develop more fully the competencies necessary for graduate-level critical reading, writing and thinking.
+A major theme is paradigms and paradigm shifts.
+This course examines the various lenses through which phenomena are perceived, interpreted and given meaning, as well as the tensions, debates and relationships between different ways of knowing the world.
 We offer different sections of Models of Critical Inquiry from which to choose.
-All share the same pre-residency assignment, introduced at orientation and on the web pages of the online part of your course.
+All share the same pre-residency assignment introduced at orientation and on the webpages of the online part of your course.
 All sections focus on the ways knowledge and power interact in historical and social contexts to produce particular paradigms for interpreting the world and how these paradigms shift over time.
 All sections include a graduate research paper assignment later in the term.
-You can choose the section that is the best fix for you and this information is available through the online registration page on MyESC.
+You can choose the section that is the best fit for you.
+This information is available on the online registration page on MyESC.